Contents:

-In businesses and households alike, NAS storage systems are a popular solution due to the wide variety of devices and hard drives available, where most people can find their preferred option.
-Whether the main criterion is price, high capacity, or expected reliability.
-In addition to NAS and drives, it is advisable to also consider potential power outages and purchase a UPS, or uninterruptible power supply.
-And if you want to optimally combine NAS and UPS, find a suitable UPS on the manufacturer's website that will communicate with your NAS in case of a power outage and turn off the NAS when the battery capacity starts to wane.
+In both businesses and households, NAS devices are a popular solution thanks to the wide selection of devices and hard drives, where most buyers can find what suits them best — whether the main criterion is price, high capacity or expected reliability.
+In addition to the NAS and drives, it is worth considering potential power outages and investing in a UPS (uninterruptible power supply).
+For optimal integration, check the manufacturer's website for a NAS and UPS combination that can communicate with each other — allowing the UPS to safely shut down the NAS when battery capacity runs low.

-If we have a RAID configuration in our NAS that is resistant to the failure of one or more disks, it is essential to immediately replace the faulty disk with a new one.
-We have encountered cases where the client, or even their IT administrator, ignored warning signals.
-The data was still available at that moment, and everything seemed to be functioning normally.
-For example, RAID 1 or RAID 5 are resistant to the failure of a single disk.
-Disks for NAS are usually purchased at the same time and are the same model, so they are likely from the same batch.
-Therefore, a situation may arise where, due to some manufacturing defect, multiple disks fail shortly after one another.
-In this case, a simple replacement of a single failed disk can turn into a complicated data recovery from the disk array.
-So, do not ignore the warning signals from your NAS.
+If a NAS is configured with a RAID variant that tolerates the failure of one or more drives, it is essential to replace the failed drive with a new one immediately.
+We have encountered many cases where the client — or even their IT administrator — ignored the warning signs.
+The data was still accessible at that point and everything appeared to work normally.
+For example, RAID 1 or RAID 5 can tolerate the failure of a single drive.
+Drives in a NAS are typically purchased at the same time and are the same model, likely from the same production batch.
+This means that due to a manufacturing defect, multiple drives may fail in quick succession.
+What could have been a simple single-drive replacement can then turn into a complex data recovery from the array.
+Do not ignore warning signs from your NAS.

-RAID can fail, whether due to simultaneous failure of multiple disks, a fault in the NAS itself, file system errors, external factors that the user did not anticipate, or incorrect intervention by the operator.
-The chance of such a scenario is, of course, dramatically lower than if you entrust valuable data to a single ordinary disk.
-However, it can happen, and in such a case, a helpless user should avoid attempts that could worsen the situation.
-Contact us for a free consultation on the problem.
+A RAID array can fail due to simultaneous failure of multiple drives, a malfunction of the NAS itself, a file system error, an external event the user did not anticipate, or an incorrect intervention by the operator.
+The probability of such a scenario is of course far lower than if you entrust valuable data to a single ordinary drive.
+However, it can happen, and in such a case the user should avoid any attempts that could make the situation worse.
+Contact us for a free consultation.

-Data recovery from RAID is usually complicated, and it is not advisable to work directly with disks containing valuable data.
+RAID data recovery is typically complex, and it is not advisable to work directly with drives that contain valuable data.
 Some of them may be defective.
-The first step is to create a binary copy of all RAID disks.
-This operation can be technologically demanding (especially in case of failure of one or more disks), time-consuming, and capacity-intensive.
-For example, if we have a RAID disk array consisting of 4 x 6 TB disks, we will need 24 TB of free space to create binary copies.
-Then it is possible to perform the necessary operations to assemble the RAID and recover data in read-only mode, or with write simulation to a separate layer.
-However, do you also know other parameters of the disk array and have sufficient experience and equipment?
+The first step is to create a binary copy of all drives in the array.
+This process can be demanding — technologically (especially if one or more drives have failed), in terms of time, and in terms of storage capacity.
+For example, if we have a RAID array of 4 × 6 TB drives, we will need 24 TB of free space for the binary copies.
+Only then can we proceed — in read-only mode or with write simulation to a separate layer — to perform the operations necessary to reassemble the RAID and recover the data.
+But do you know all the array parameters, and do you have the necessary experience and equipment?

-If the error occurred only on the NAS side and all disks are in good condition, in some cases it is possible to restore the disk array using a new NAS of the same brand.
+If the fault lies solely with the NAS and all drives are healthy, it may in some cases be possible to restore the array using a new NAS of the same brand.
 However, the manufacturer bears no responsibility for any errors.
-The responsibility is always on the user.
+The responsibility always lies with the user.

 Hotline